GoogleChrome/chrome-extensions-samples/functional-samples/cookbook.sidepanel-open/README.md

 1. Navigate to any page, like [example.com](http://example.com/).
 2. Right-click on any word.
-3. Choose the context menu "Open side panel"
+3. Choose the context menu "Open side panel".

 ### Test in an extension page